 Bari – Tea Brewery

 You’ll find our contemporary Tea Brewery in the heart of Alnwick’s Castle Quarter in Northumberland.
-A calm, relaxing environment for a perfect cup of tea, we’re an antidote to those faceless American coffee conglomerates.

 New to Alnwick?
 Here’s a handy map so you can find our Tea Brewery.